Distance between various discretized fermion actions: Supplemental materials

 The results of $\Delta_{\rm mix}$ using the overlap valence fermion without HYP smearing are also presented in Fig.~\ref{fig:DW+I} as the blue dots (24I) and green triangles (32I).
-As shown in the figure, $\Delta_{\rm mix}$ without HYP smearing is $\sim$ 20-30\% than the HYP smeared cases at all the $m_{\pi, \rm{vv}}$, and then have a similar $a^4$ lattice spacing dependence.
+As shown in the figure, $\Delta_{\rm mix}$ without HYP smearing is $\sim$ 20--30\% smaller than the HYP smeared cases at all the $m_{\pi, \rm{vv}}$, while it has a similar $a^4$ lattice spacing dependence.